curl/everything-curl/usingcurl/telnet.md

 communication.
 It was designed for interactive text-oriented communications and *there is no encrypted or secure version* of Telnet.

-TELNET is not a very good match for curl.
+TELNET is not a perfect match for curl.
 The protocol is not done to handle plain uploads or downloads so the usual curl paradigms have had to be stretched somewhat to make curl deal with it appropriately.